Shakespeare's "Hamlet" to be seen everywhere on earth, Globe says

 Artistic Director Dominic Dromgoole said a cast of 12 would start "with a mad rampage" in Europe then head to North America, Africa, Australia, Asia, and the Middle East, performing on beaches, in palaces and other unique locations.

-The team, which will be rotated every two months, will travel by boat, train, jeep, ship and bus to minimise plane travel and performances will be held on a stripped-down booth stage.
+The team, which will be rotated every two months, will travel by boat, train, jeep, ship and bus to minimize plane travel and performances will be held on a stripped-down booth stage.

 "We know that there's an appetite for Shakespeare out there and there's a fascination with Shakespeare," Dromgoole told Reuters as he prepared to take "an international icon" to some of the most inaccessible places in the world.